A model for a large investor trading at market indifference prices. II: Continuous-time case: Continuous-time strategies

+After this observation, the result is an immediate consequence of the definition of a strategy and the expressions~(\ref{eq56}) and (\ref{eq57}) for the processes of Pareto weights $W$ and cash balance $X$. \end{pf}

-In the follow-up paper \cite{BankKram:11c} we provide sufficient conditions for a locally bounded predictable process $Q$ with values in $\mathbf{R}^J$ to be a strategy, or, equivalently, for~\eqref{eq:81} to have a unique strong solution, in terms of the ``original'' inputs to the model: the utility functions $(u_m)_{m=1,\dots,M}$, the initial endowment $\Sigma_0$, and the contingent claims $\psi$.
-In particular, these conditions will also imply Assumptions~\ref{as:4} and~\ref{as:5} on $H=H_t(a)$.
+\begin{Remark} In the follow-up paper \cite{BankKram13}, we provide sufficient conditions for a locally bounded predictable process $Q$ with values in $\mathbf{R}^J$ to be a strategy, or equivalently, for~(\ref{eq59}) to have a unique strong solution, in terms of the ``original'' inputs to the model: the utility functions $(u_m)_{m=1,\ldots,M}$, the initial endowment $\Sigma_0$, and the dividends $\psi$.
+In particular, these conditions also imply Assumptions~\ref{as4} and~\ref{as5} on $H=H_t(a)$. \end{Remark}

-As an illustration, we give an example where~\eqref{eq:81} is a linear equation, and, hence, can be solved explicitly.
+As an illustration, we give an example where~(\ref{eq59}) is a linear equation, and, hence, can be solved explicitly.

-\begin{Example}[Bachelier model with price impact] Consider an economy with a single market maker and one stock.
+\begin{Example}[(Bachelier model with price impact)] Consider an economy with a single market maker and one stock.
 The market maker's utility function is exponential:

 where the constant $\gamma>0$ is the absolute risk-aversion coefficient.
 The initial endowment of the market maker and the payoff of the stock are given by